 Recently, the supermarket chain Casino has set up a lab to test using Near Field Communication (NFC) tagging technology in Paris.
 This High Tech invention was specifically designed to aid individuals who are visually impaired, blind, and physically challenged find what they need in a grocery store.
 How this works is that a product barcode is detected and is scanned using a smartphone or the newest, Ipads, and it would provide the details of a product.
 The details, including its name, pricing, and the ingredient list would be read aloud.
 This way the disabled would be able to find the exact product they’re looking for a

 lot faster and easier.
 Also, Personal settings can be programmed in ahead of time that would help each individual before they go to the grocery store.

-If this new High Tech Invention tests results come out to be successful, I will be so happy for visually impaired to be able to use this device to assist their needs.
+If these new High Tech Invention test results come out to be successful, I will be so happy for the visually impaired to be able to use this device to assist their needs.
 This could also help elders that have difficulty reading labels with small fonts just like my grandma.
 I will have high hopes for many grocery store chains to adopt this helpful technology to lure in more customers.
 Paris gave us this idea and America must look into this!

 Do you believe that this device could be beneficial assistance for the visually impaired?
 Have you heard of any other techniques to use while navigating through aisles?
 Thanks for Reading!
 Please leave comments below 🙂